nYFI (N0031) 24-Hour Volume Hits $16.00

-nYFI (CURRENCY:N0031) traded down 0% against the US dollar during the 24-hour period ending at 16:00 PM Eastern on July 15th. nYFI has a market cap of $1.51 million and approximately $16.00 worth of nYFI was traded on exchanges in the last 24 hours.
-In the last seven days, nYFI has traded down 0% against the US dollar.
-One nYFI coin can currently be purchased for approximately $0.57 or 0.00001791 BTC on popular cryptocurrency exchanges.
+nYFI (CURRENCY:N0031) traded up 0.1% against the dollar during the 1 day period ending at 23:00 PM Eastern on July 18th. nYFI has a total market cap of $1.52 million and approximately $16.00 worth of nYFI was traded on exchanges in the last day.
+One nYFI coin can now be purchased for approximately $0.57 or 0.00001796 BTC on popular exchanges.
+Over the last seven days, nYFI has traded 0% higher against the dollar.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.